WeblateOrg/weblate/docs/user/checks.rst

 Trailing semicolon
 ~~~~~~~~~~~~~~~~~~

+*Source and translation do not both end with a semicolon*

 Checks that semicolons at the end of sentences are replicated between both source and translation.
 This can be useful to keep formatting of entries such as desktop files.